microsoft/redux-dynamic-modules/docs/reference/Extensions.md

 # Extensions
 `redux-dynamic-modules` supports the concept of extensions, which allow for custom behavior when adding/removing modules.
-The `redux-dynamic-modules-saga` and `redux-dynamic-modules-observable` packages are built as extensions.
+The `redux-dynamic-modules-saga` and `redux-dynamic-modules-thunk` packages are built as extensions.

 ## Building a custom extension
 To build a custom extension, create an object that implements the following interface